Stanislav Štech

 Stanislav Štech (born 23 August 1954) is a Czech politician and psychologist.
 From June to December 2017, he was the Minister of Education, Youth and Sports of the Czech Republic in the Cabinet of Bohuslav Sobotka.

-On June 23, 2011, he was awarded the grade of Officer of the Order of Academic Palms for his contributions to education and training.
+On 23 June 2011, he was awarded the grade of Officer of the Order of Academic Palms for his contributions to education and training.

+In 2012 he became the President of the International Congress of Psychology under the auspices of the International Union of Psychological Science - IUPsyS, to be held in Prague in 2020.
+Due to the COVID-19 pandemic, the congress was postponed until 2021, when it was held fully online.
+In the same year, the IUPsyS leadership decided to organize the 33rd International Congress of Psychology, held from 21-26 July 2024 in Prague, with Stanislav Štech still serving as the longest-serving President of the Congress of Psychology.